eilselx/MACHINE-LEARNING-PROJECT---LIFE-EXPECTANCY-ESTIMATOR-/README.md

 # Machine Learning Models

-The following regression models will be implemented and compared:
+To identify the most suitable algorithm for predicting life expectancy, multiple regression models will be trained, evaluated, and compared.

+The models include:

-- Linear Regression
+- Linear Regression (Baseline Model)
 - Decision Tree Regressor
 - Random Forest Regressor
 - Gradient Boosting Regressor
-- XGBoost Regressor (Optional)
+- XGBoost Regressor

----

-# Evaluation Metrics

-Model performance will be evaluated using:
+Each model will be evaluated using the same training and testing data and compared based on:

 - Mean Absolute Error (MAE)
 - Root Mean Squared Error (RMSE)
 - R² Score

----
+The model that achieves the best predictive performance while maintaining good generalization will be selected as the final model.

 # Expected Outcomes